trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ## Configure Stubby and Unbound

-Use Unbound for caching and Stubby as a <a href="https://www.google.com/search?q=How+does+TLS+proxy+work%3F&client=firefox-b-d&sxsrf=ALiCzsaNlPunZpYtzDVoVA6PVTkY6rOqyQ%3A1651275938995&ei=onhsYsqtPImRggez_K2oBA&ved=0ahUKEwjKhpSeurr3AhWJiOAKHTN-C0UQ4dUDCA4&uact=5&oq=How+does+TLS+proxy+work%3F&gs_lcp=Cgdnd3Mtd2l6EAMyBQghEKABMgUIIRCgATIFCCEQoAEyBQghEKABMggIIRAWEB0QHjIICCEQFhAdEB4yCAghEBYQHRAeMggIIRAWEB0QHjIICCEQFhAdEB4yCAghEBYQHRAeOgcIABBHELADSgQIQRgASgQIRhgAUMUBWMUBYMkHaAFwAXgAgAGfAYgBnwGSAQMwLjGYAQCgAQKgAQHIAQjAAQE&sclient=gws-wiz"><b>TLS forwarder</b></a>(if NOT using with DNScrypt).
+Use Unbound for caching and Stubby as a <a href="https://www.google.com/search?q=How+does+TLS+proxy+work%3F&client=firefox-b-d&sxsrf=ALiCzsaNlPunZpYtzDVoVA6PVTkY6rOqyQ%3A1651275938995&ei=onhsYsqtPImRggez_K2oBA&ved=0ahUKEwjKhpSeurr3AhWJiOAKHTN-C0UQ4dUDCA4&uact=5&oq=How+does+TLS+proxy+work%3F&gs_lcp=Cgdnd3Mtd2l6EAMyBQghEKABMgUIIRCgATIFCCEQoAEyBQghEKABMggIIRAWEB0QHjIICCEQFhAdEB4yCAghEBYQHRAeMggIIRAWEB0QHjIICCEQFhAdEB4yCAghEBYQHRAeOgcIABBHELADSgQIQRgASgQIRhgAUMUBWMUBYMkHaAFwAXgAgAGfAYgBnwGSAQMwLjGYAQCgAQKgAQHIAQjAAQE&sclient=gws-wiz"><b>TLS forwarder</b></a>(if **NOT** already using with DNScrypt).

 `OPTIONAL:` **Building and compiling** Stubby yourself ensures that you have the latest version[<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Build-Stubby-from-source"><b>click here</b></a>].